James Fallows

-Biography
+Early life and education

 Fallows was born in Philadelphia, Pennsylvania, the son of Jean (née Mackenzie) and James Albert Fallows, a physician.
 He was raised in Redlands, California, and graduated from Redlands High School.
-He studied American history and literature at Harvard College, where he was the editor of the daily newspaper, The Harvard Crimson.
+He studied American history and literature at Harvard College, where he was the president of The Harvard Crimson.
 From 1970 to 1972, Fallows studied economics at The Queen's College, Oxford, as a Rhodes scholar.
 He subsequently worked as an editor and writer for The Washington Monthly and Texas Monthly magazines.

+Career

 For the first two years of the Carter administration he was Carter's chief speechwriter.
+At age 27, he became the youngest person in history to hold that position.
 From 1979 through 1996, he was the Washington Editor for The Atlantic Monthly (now The Atlantic).
 For two years of that time he was based in Texas, and for four years in Asia.
 He wrote for the magazine about immigration, defense policy, politics, economics, computer technology, and other subjects.
 He has been a finalist for the National Magazine Awards five times and won in 2003, for "The Fifty-First State?"
 (The Atlantic, November 2002), which was published six months before the invasion of Iraq and laid out the difficulties of occupying the country.
 He won the National Book Award for National Defense and won a NY Emmy in 2010 for his role as host of a documentary series, Doing Business in China.

 Fallows's most influential articles have concerned military policy and military procurement, the college admissions process, technology, China and Japan, and the American war in Iraq.
 Early in his career, he wrote an article called "What Did You Do in the Class War, Daddy?"
 (Washington Monthly, October 1975).
 It described the "draft physical" day at the Boston Navy Yard in 1970, in which Fallows and his Harvard and MIT classmates overwhelmingly produced reasons for medical exemptions, while the white working-class men of Chelsea, Massachusetts were approved for service.
 He argued that the class bias of the Vietnam draft, which made it easy for him and for others from influential and affluent families to avoid service, prolonged the war and that this was a truth many opponents of the war found convenient to overlook.